josecanciani/jscore/README.md

 }
 ```

-Notice we are using the Element Builder's `listen` (which translates to a DOMElement `addEventListener`), but we are in turn dispatching a custom 'click event.
+Notice we are using the element `Builder` method `listen` (which translates to a DOMElement `addEventListener`) -more on building DOM elements later-.
+In turn dispatching a custom `click` event.

-Now let's add it to our NodeApp application, and listen for this custom click.
-We are going to use the `beforeRender()` method to append a new child, and when a click event is received, we will open an alert window.
+Now let's add this button in our application.
+We'll add a listener for this custom `click` event.
+We are going to use the `beforeRender()` method to append a new `DomNode` child, and when a click event is received, we will open an alert window.

 ```javascript
     beforeRender() {